herminiogg/ehri-kg-website/README.md

     hugo server --baseURL localhost:1313/test

 The site will be available at that location with the base path `/test` and you can check everything works correctly.

-## Updating the theme

-Most of the styling and templates in the sample site come from the Hugo theme, which is a [separate project](https://github.com/EHRI/ehri-nn-hugo-theme) that is included as a submodule.
-If the theme is updated and you want the changes reflected in your site, you need to update the theme submodule by running:

-    git submodule update --remote --merge

-## Multilingual Content

-There are several aspects to providing translations for multilingual sites:

-* the `config.yaml` file contains a `defaultContentLanguage` setting, which should be set to the default language for the site.
-* the `i18n` directory contains a file for each language, e.g. `en.yaml` and `cy.yaml`.
-These contain translations for strings used in the theme.
-* the `content` directory contains a file for each page, e.g. `index.md` and `index.cy.md`.
-These contain the content for each page, and should be translated into each language.
-* for data-driven pages such as Services and Partners, the `data` directory contains a file for each page, e.g. `services.yaml` and `services.cy.yaml`.
-  This data structures need to be duplicated for each language, but the textual content can be translated.

 ## Adding new pages